 Elias Loomis, former owner

-Seven years later, in 1887, ELIAS LOOMIS sold the property to GEORGE STACKL for $1,600 (about $51,000 in 2023).
-George was a builder and carpenter who was born in St. Louis County, and he lived there with his wife (MARIA E. STACKL) for 2 decades, raising 3 daughters and a son [1].
+Seven years later, in 1887, Mr. Loomis sold the property to George Stackl for $1,600 (about $51,000 in 2023).
+George was a builder and carpenter who was born in St. Louis County, and he lived there with his wife (Maria E. Stackl) for 2 decades, raising 3 daughters and a son [1].

 His daughters (Lorena, Della, and Nellie) were employed as schoolteachers and his son (George J.) was employed as a cashier for F.W.
 Brockman commission company [1].

-9 years later, in 1923, the firm transferred ownership of the property back to JOHN UTHOFF.
-At this time, John lived at a much newer mason-framed house at 513 Dover Place, which he had built just two years earlier in 1912.
-As a result, he converted the Kennon house into 2 units (one on each floor) and rented them out to various tennants.
-Records from this time are incomplete, but it is known that Eli B Greenway lived on the first floor and Charles G Huber lived on the second in 1923 [1].
+9 years later, in 1923, the firm transferred ownership of the property back to John Uthoff.
+At this time, John lived at a much newer mason-framed house at 513 Dover Place, which had been built in 1912.
+As a result, he converted the Kennon house into 2 units (one on each floor) and rented them out to various tenants.
+Among these were:

-On May 5 1933, JOHN H. UTHOFF transferred the residence to his daughter and son-in-law: CLIFFTON T. and ELFRIEDE MILLER, who resided in a NJ suburb at the time.
+On May 5 1933, John H. Uthoff transferred the residences to his daughter and son-in-law: Cliffton T. and Elfride Miller, who resided in a NJ suburb at the time.
 In 1944 John H. Uthoff moved into the residence with his wife, Augusta, and two children, Robert and Ruth [1].

-On JAN 18 1960, the family split the parcel presently at 312 Dover Street and transferred it to Robert G. Uthoff and Robt.
+On January 18, 1960, the family split the parcel presently at 312 Dover Street and transferred it to Robert G. Uthoff and Robt.
 M., who resided there as joint tenants.
-At this time, the Millers transferred the main house to H. P. B. REALTY Company (Howard Bennett) [1].
+At this time, the Millers transferred the main house to H. P. B. Realty Company (owned by Howard Bennett) [1].

-Larry remained in the house, and was re-married to Jacqueline Simon.
-He passed away on November 12th,1998, passing the property to Jacqueline.
+Larry remained in the house, and was eventually re-married to Jacqueline Simon.
+Larry passed away on November 12th,1998, passing the property to Jacqueline.

-In 2000, Jacqueline performed some renovation work on the property, including electrical work and adding a back porch to the property.
+In 2000, Jacqueline performed some renovation work on the property, including electrical work and adding the distinctive back porch to the property.

 In 2003, Jaqueline sold the property, as well as various adjoining properties, to to Steven P. Kootman for $140,000.
-After a tree fell on the structure located at 5805 Minnesota, Kootman oversaw the demolition of the buildings located at 5805 and 5811 Minnesota and consolidated the parcels into a compound, building retaining walls and fences in 2004.
+After a large tree fell on the structure located at 5805 Minnesota, Kootman oversaw the demolition of the building and consolidated the parcels at 312 Dover, 5801 Minnesota, 5805 Minnesota, and 5811 Minnesota into a compound, building retaining walls, fences, and gates in 2004.

 In 2022, Kootman signed a contract to sell the compound to Matthew and Nora Goodleaf for $175,000.
 The couple moved-in, performed repairs on the parcel at 312 Dover so that they could occupy the residence while repairing the larger historic property.
 Renovations are on-going.